localstack/docs/content/en/user-guide/aws/glue/index.md

 ...
 ```

-Then we can use any JDBC or Postgres client to create a table `mytable1` in the Redshift database, and fill the table with some data.
+Then you can use any JDBC or Postgres client to create a table `mytable1` in the Redshift database, and fill the table with some data.

-Next, we're creating the Glue database, the JDBC connection, as well as the crawler:
+Next, you're creating the Glue database, the JDBC connection, as well as the crawler:

 {{< command >}}
 $ awslocal glue create-database --database-input '{"Name":"gluedb1"}'
 $ awslocal glue create-connection --connection-input \